 The Nano console can accept Mixed Multi-drop Field Wiring.
 Tank-Probes and Smart-Sensors can be wired on the same Field Wiring cable to the same I.S. barrier channel.
-Refer to the Section Mixed Multi-drop Installation for the limits on the number of probes and sensors that can be on a barrier channel.
+Refer to the Section "Nano Mixed Multi-drop Installation" on page 44 for the limits on the number of probes and sensors that can be on a barrier channel.